BendyW/BlackcatGram/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+To get app up and running:
+* Bundle
+* bin/rails s
+    Will default to port 3000

 Things you may want to cover:

 * Ruby version